 You shouldn’t have sex on the day the IUS is inserted.

-Usually from the first day of your period up to day seven.
+Usually from the first day of your period up to day five.
 It can be inserted straight after a surgical termination and at the check up after a medical termination.

 Most women can but it is important that there is no chance of pregnancy when it is inserted.
 If it isn’t inserted with a period it will take seven days to work.
 Other contraindications are uncommon and your doctor will be able to check if there are any problems